tomkren/pikater/src/org/pikater/web/Web-package-description.md

 ## Vaadin

 This package contains all code that uses the Vaadin framework and thus defines all GUI and supportive infrastructure code.
-Package structure is quite self-explanatory (once the viewer has a notion of what it does and how it works).
+Package structure is quite self-explanatory (once the viewer has a notion of Java web applications, Vaadin and what it does and how it works).
 To see more details, open Javadoc with the link above.

 ## Other packages